gvergnaud/evolui/README.md

 # Evolui

-An asynchronous template library
+⚠️ this is experimental! ⚠️

-A template library that magically understand Promises and Observables.
+A template library that magically understands Promises and Observables.

 Evolui leverages template tags to automatically manage your observable subscriptions, so you only care about where the data should be displayed.